Jonathan-M-Wilson/Whether-Sweater/README.md

 ### Endpoints
-Below you will find a list of the endpoints within Wether Sweater.
+Below you will find a list of the endpoints within Whether Sweater.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/f56ae596c9bcd1b393a8)